how to win an eeoc claim

 These numbers may make you think, What are the chances of winning an EEOC case?
 Is it even worth it to file a complaint?
 Our federal EEOC attorneys will explain how to win an EEOC complaint with insight from our combined 60+ years of practicing federal employment law.

-Please be aware: Our law firm solely represents federal employees.
-We do not handle private sector claims (non-government)
+Please be aware: Our law firm solely represents full-time federal employees.
+We do not handle private sector claims (non-government).
+However, if you are a federal contractor who is supervised by a federal employee and have suffered discrimination or retaliation, we may be able to help.

 If you are a federal employee that works for the U.S. government, please call (800) 801-0598 or fill out our online form today for help.